Turkey begins administering Pfizer/BioNTech COVID-19 shots

 “There is a debate in the European Union about whether to accept this (Sinovac) or not.
 Therefore, I chose this to be on the safe side,” he said, after receiving his first shot at the Ankara City Hospital.

-The total number of cases stood at 3.358 million as of Thursday, with the death toll at 31,713.
+The total number of cases stood just above 3.4 million as of Friday, with the death toll at 31,892.

 Turkey currently ranks fifth globally for daily cases based on a seven-day average, according to a Reuters tally.